kconfeiteiro/SpectroscopicAnalysisRadialVelocities/README.md

-# EP 425 Final Project Code
+# Observational Astronomy (EP425) Final Project

-## Project Description
+## Project Details

 ### Purpose

-This code is for the final project for EP 425, Observational Astronomy, for Spring 2023 at Embry-Riddle Aeronautical Univeristy.
+This code is for the final project for EP 425, Observational Astronomy, for Spring 2023 at *Embry-Riddle Aeronautical University*.

-### Project Objective
+### Objective

 Our main objective is to fit a periodic curve to shifting absorption lines (like Hydrogen and Calcium lines) of the system's spectra then calculate radial velocities to confirm the presence of exoplanets.
 We are looking at the star system *HD 128717* from the GAIA DR3 Archival Database.
-The radial velocity will be calcualted after the change in wavlength, from which we can confirm the existence of the exoplanet surrounding HD 128717.
+The radial velocity will be calculated after the change in wavelength, from which we can confirm the existence of the exoplanet surrounding HD 128717.

 ### Team

-* Johnathen Saier
+* John Saier
+  * Observations, data reduction in Demetra
 * Krystian Confeiteiro
+  * Data Analysis in Python

-## How to to use this package
+# How to to use this package

-### Import
+## Import

 Importing this package is pretty simple.
 Follow these steps: